AP FACT CHECK: Trump's exaggerations about the Russia probe

 THE FACTS: Russia actually had plenty to do with Trump's campaign.

-According to U.S. intelligence agencies and lengthy indictments brought by Mueller's team, Putin ordered a multipart influence campaign aimed at hurting Clinton's candidacy, undermining American democracy and helping Trump get elected.
+According to U.S. intelligence agencies and lengthy indictments brought by Mueller's team, Russia orchestrated a multipart influence campaign aimed at hurting Clinton's candidacy, undermining American democracy and helping Trump get elected.

 That effort included the hacking of the Democratic National Committee, Clinton's campaign and other Democratic groups.
 Russian intelligence officers then coordinated the release of stolen emails and internal documents.